tanthehack/re-code-report/report.typ

     \
     *Recommendations Module*
     \
-    The recommendations module, powered by the Dolphin Mixtral model, generates contextually relevant suggestions based on the code analysis results.
+    The recommendations module, powered by the CodeLlama-7B-Instruct-GGUF Model, generates contextually relevant suggestions based on the code analysis results.
 Leveraging the model's deep learning capabilities, the module provides nuanced feedback, explanations, and justifications for the identified issues.
 It offers actionable insights to users, guiding them toward code quality improvement and best practices.

     \
     *Reporting System*